-No. Connector Definition 1 Console Con- nector This connector is used to burn firmware into the camera when the camera is returned for repair/maintenance.
-Please contact the camera manufacturer for further information.
-2 RJ-45 Port For network and PoE+ (Class 4) connections 3 Power Con- nector (AC24V) AC24V power connection (see Camera Cabling, p.
-16 below) 4 BNC For analog video output 5 Audio/Alarm I/O & RS485 Connector Audio/Alarm I/O & RS485 connection (see Camera Cabling, p.
-16 below) 6 Reset Button Press the button with a proper tool for at least 20 seconds to reset the system to factory defaults.
-7 SD Card Slot Open the dome cover to reveal the SD card slot.
+No. Connector Definition 1 RJ-45 Port For network and PoE IEEE 802.3bt (Class 6) connections 2 Power Con- nector (AC24V) AC24V power connection (see Camera Cabling, p.
+16 below) 3 Reset Button Press the button with a proper tool for at least 20 seconds to reset the system to factory defaults.
+4 Audio/Alarm I/O & RS485 Connector Audio/Alarm I/O & RS485 connection (see Camera Cabling, p.
+16 below) 5 BNC For analog video output 6 SD Card Slot Open the dome cover to reveal the SD card slot.
 Use an SD card adapter for microSD cards.
 Insert the SD card into the slot to store videos and snapshots.
 Do not remove the SD card when the camera is powered on.
-Contact the manufactu rer for a compatible BNC cable
+Contact the manufacturer for a compatible BNC cable.
+Do NO T connect an ex ternal power supply to the alarm I/O connector of the camera.